cvg/DeepLSD/README.md

 python -m deeplsd.scripts.evaluate_vp_estimation york_urban yud_outputs yud_evaluation deeplsd
 ```

-Note that the 3D line reconstruction and visual localization applications of the paper will be released in a separate repository.
+**Note:** the 3D line reconstruction and visual localization applications of the paper will be released in a separate repository.

 ## Bibtex
 If you use this code in your project, please consider citing the following paper: